 \subsubsection{Method Certification}

-\secL{QCMeasure} We can use our metrics to certify our mitigation methods (see \secR{styles}). \begin{enumerate}\listL{QCOut} \item \stepL{ScalableOut}\textbf{Scalable}: Both methods are scalable since their runtime scaling in the large circuit regime depends only on the noise level (\(\eExpectP\) and/or \(\eExpectR\)) and not the number of gates (\(\nGate\), see \eqR{runtimeLarge}).
-However, CHILM scales better than CLM as CHILM's runtime is independent of the rotational noise level (\(\eExpectR\)) in the large circuit limit. \item \textbf{Unbounded} (in principle): The noise boundary (see \eqR{largeBoundary}) grows as the logarithm of the tolerated runtime scaling (\(\scalabilityTarget\)) for both methods.
+\secL{QCMeasure} We can use our metrics to certify our mitigation methods (see \secR{styles}). \begin{enumerate}\listL{QCOut} \item \stepL{ScalableOut}\textbf{Scalable}: Both methods are scalable since their runtime scaling in the large-circuit regime depends only on the noise level (\(\eExpectP\) and/or \(\eExpectR\)) and not the number of gates (\(\nGate\), see \eqR{runtimeLarge}).
+However, CHILM scales better than CLM as CHILM's runtime is independent of the rotational noise level (\(\eExpectR\)) in the large-circuit limit. \item \textbf{Unbounded} (in principle): The noise boundary (see \eqR{largeBoundary}) grows as the logarithm of the tolerated runtime scaling (\(\scalabilityTarget\)) for both methods.
 So we can mitigate arbitrary noise levels with either methods, if we are willing to wait long enough.
-Thus both methods are unbounded but CHILM is independent of the rotational noise level, so, again, it has a slight edge. \item \textbf{Precise}: Since both methods are unbiased they are both precise and can be used to reduce the bias to arbitrarily small levels, if we are willing to wait long enough. \item \textbf{Efficient}: Both methods are also efficient since the runtime scaling in the small noise limit (\(\eExpectP,\eExpectR\rightarrow 0\)) is unity (see \eqR{runtimeSmalll}).
+Thus both methods are unbounded but CHILM is independent of the rotational noise level, so, again, it has a slight edge. \item \textbf{Precise}: Since both methods are unbiased they are both precise and can be used to reduce the bias to arbitrarily small levels, if we are willing to wait long enough. \item \textbf{Efficient}: Both methods are also efficient since the runtime scaling in the small-noise limit (\(\eExpectP,\eExpectR\rightarrow 0\)) is unity (see \eqR{runtimeSmalll}).
 So they can make good use of any reduction in noise level.
-However, CHILM is more efficient than CLM since it is independent of \(\eExpectR\) to first order. \item \textbf{Robust} (see \secR{R}): CLM is robust for our hardware since noise in the mitigation gates does not change the runtime cost to leading order in the large circuit or small noise regime provided the noise is characterised and the same order of magnitude as that of the gate being mitigated.
-CHILM is quasi-robust (see \secR{styles}) since noise in the hidden inverse procedure can changes the effective size of the stochastic noise level but it is robust to noise in the amplification channel. \end{enumerate} So CLM can be certified SUPER (scalable, unbounded, precise, efficient, and robust) and CHILM is a SUPEqR (scalable, unbounded, precise, efficient, and quasi-robust) mitigation method.
+However, CHILM is more efficient than CLM since it is independent of \(\eExpectR\) to first order. \item \textbf{Robust} (see \secR{R}): CLM is robust for our hardware since noise in the mitigation gates does not change the runtime cost, to leading order in the large-circuit or small-noise regime; provided the noise is characterised and the same order of magnitude as that of the gate being mitigated.
+CHILM is quasi-robust (see \secR{styles}) since noise in the hidden-inverse procedure can change the effective size (but not order) of the stochastic noise level, but it is robust to noise in the amplification channel. \end{enumerate} So CLM can be certified SUPER (scalable, unbounded, precise, efficient, and robust) and CHILM is a SUPEqR (scalable, unbounded, precise, efficient, and quasi-robust) mitigation method.
 Though CHILM is not robust it does scale better than CLM in general.
 In the next section we shall certify the mitigation strategy as a whole.